A Survey on 3D Egocentric Human Pose Estimation: Evaluation Metrics

-\textbf{\textit{Percentage of Correct Key-points (PCK)}} metric is a measure of accuracy that checks if the predicted keypoint and the actual joint are close within a specific distance limit.
+\textbf{\textit{Percentage of Correct Key-points (PCK)}} is a measure of accuracy that checks if the predicted keypoint and the actual joint are close within a specific distance limit.
 Typically, this distance threshold is set based on the size of the subject.

-\textbf{\textit{Head Orientation Error}} assesses rotational accuracy in head pose estimation.
-It measures the angular disparity by calculating the Frobenius norm of the difference between the predicted and ground truth head rotation matrices.
+\textbf{\textit{Head Translation \& Orientation Error}} focuses on translation and rotational accuracy in head pose estimation respectively.
+The translation error is quantified using the mean Euclidean distance between predicted and ground truth head trajectories.
+Whereas, the orientation error is calculated using the Frobenius norm of the difference between the predicted and ground truth head rotation matrices.

-\textbf{\textit{Head Translation Error}} focuses on translation accuracy.
-It quantifies the mean Euclidean distance between predicted and ground truth head trajectories, providing a quantitative measure of spatial disparity.